 All applicants should have completed a Level 3 Diploma in Personal Training which must be evidenced prior to starting this programme.

 Learners must hold a Level 3 Diploma in Personal Training (or equivalent qualification) which should be evidenced prior to starting the course.

 They must also be able to apply factual and theoretical knowledge and be able to use a range of cognitive and practical skills to generate specific solutions for personal training clients.
-This will require learners to work in predictable and unpredictable situations using their knowledge, skills and competencies pitched at Level 4 on the RQF.
+This will require learners to work in predictable and unpredictable situations using their knowledge, skills and competencies pitched at Level 4.

-All candidates will need to have achieved English and Maths grade 4 or higher.
+All candidates will need to have achieved English and Maths GCSE at grade 4 or higher.

 This qualification provides learners with the enhanced knowledge and skills to fully understand their clients, utilise an evidence-based approach to programming and develop a successful and sustainable personal training business.
 It covers: